 Many places in Scotland are blessed with golf courses and Moray is no exception with about twelve in the area.
 Even some of the smallest villages have golf courses nearby.

 - Garmouth & Kingston

 - Moray Golf Courses (Old and New) in Lossiemouth

-Just in country, going east to west you’ll find Forres, Kinloss, Elgin, Maverston (Urquhart) and Keith golf courses.
+Not far inland, going east to west you’ll find Forres, Kinloss, Elgin, Maverston (Urquhart) and Keith golf courses.
 Going south, deeper into Speyside are Rothes, Dufftown and Ballindalloch golf courses.

 Most golf courses in Moray and Speyside are 18 holes with the exception of Rothes.
 In Scotland golf tends to be very good value with some golf courses offering cheap day tickets.
 Many clubs offer club and equipment hire.
 It’s recommended that you pre book tee times to avoid disappointment.